docker/docs/docker-for-mac/space.md

 To reduce the maximum size of the file, first click on the whale menu and then click on "Preferences...".
 When the preferences window appears, click on the "Disk" icon.
 The preferences window contains a slider which allows the maximum disk size to be set.
-If the maximum size is reduced, the current file will be deleted and therefore all containers and images will be lost.
+**Warning**: If the maximum size is reduced, the current file will be deleted and, therefore, all containers and images will be lost.